Skip to main content

 Component overviewโ€‹

 When composing a route, the selection sequence can be shown on the map by indicating a number in the pin, if configured accordingly.
-If you want more granular control over your route, you can leverage the Route Sequence component.
+For more granular control over your route, the Route Sequence component is the place to be.

 With this component, you can: